vazco/meteor-universe-i18n/README.md

     // closes string
     close: '}',

-    // cleanups untrust/unknown tags, to secure your application against XSS attacks.
-    // at browser side, default policy is to sanitize strings as a PCDATA
-    purify: <FUNCTION>, // On server side as a default option is that nothing is purifying (but you can provide function for that)

     // decides whether to show when there's no translation in the current and default language
     hideMissing: false,